-The Case for and Against Stock Photography
+The Pros and Cons of Using Stock Photography

 Despite stock houses profiting from their photos every year, most big agencies rarely touch them.
 But why is it so universally hated by the top dogs and loved by smaller shops?
 Before diving into the issues, let's look at what stock photography is.

-Stock photos are taken without any kind of assignment or brief from an agency or client.
+Stock photos are taken without any assignment or brief from an agency or client.
 Photographers take shots and submit them to stock houses to be licensed.
 These shots can then be purchased for a specific price based on usage or a flat fee.
 The shots are available to anyone who wants to buy them, resulting in some shots being used over and over again by many different clients.

 Stock photography is generally considered a poor substitute for a custom photo shoot.
 The shots are taken in advance and delivered "as is," leaving no chance to redirect the subject matter, adjust the lighting, or take the shot from a different angle.
 And that's just the beginning.
 Here are some of the biggest problems with stock photos and illustration:

-- Stock photography is not original.
-Not even close.
+- Stock Photography Is Not Original: Not even close.
 Photos are never taken with specific products or ideas in mind and usually are vague in execution.
 Search sites like Getty Images or iStockPhoto for something like "happy family" or "playing with pets."
 You'll be greeted with many photos that all look similar, with varying degrees of quality.

 Stock images do have their uses, which usually come down to speed, budget, and media.
 Here are some of the biggest advantages of stock photos and illustration:

-- Stock photography is cheaper and quicker than a photo shoot.
-In most cases, it takes several weeks (or even months) to coordinate an original photo shoot.
+- Stock Photography Is Cheaper and Quicker Than a Photo Shoot: In most cases, it takes several weeks (or even months) to coordinate an original photo shoot.
 And that takes money, too.
 With stock photography, everything's done for you and ready to go.
 All you have to do is figure out the price and get client approval.

-- Stock photography is available for instant download.
-When time is of the essence, stock is available immediately.
+- Stock Photography Is Available for Instant Download: When time is of the essence, stock is available immediately.